How Much Does a Personal Trainer Earn?

 What Does A Personal Trainer Typically Earn?

-The latest data shows that the average hourly rate for a Personal Trainer in Australia is around $32 per hour.
-This has risen by 4% from 2023 to 2024.
+The latest 2026 data shows that the average hourly rate for a personal trainer in Australia is between $24.22 – $59.18 per hour, with the average sitting at $32.56 an hour.

 Source: PayScale Australia

-However, a Personal Trainer can earn as much as $124K per year, or $61 per hour depending on their experience and qualifications.
+However, a Personal Trainer can earn as much as $118,360 per year, or $59.31 per hour depending on their experience and qualifications, if we take the extreme end of our average hourly rate.
 By upskilling and specialising in areas such as strength and conditioning, health and nutrition, weight loss, and rehabilitation, a PT can markedly increase their base salary.
-In fact, data collected by PayScale shows specialising in Sports Nutrition can increase a PT’s salary by 25%.
+In fact, data collected by PayScale shows specialising in Training Management can increase a PT’s salary by 21%.

 You can also further improve your earnings by keeping up-to-date with professional development and abreast of current best practices.
 Another factor that contributes to your earnings as a Personal Trainer, is whether you work for a gym or if you are self-employed.
 If you are not contracted to a specific company, you are able to earn a higher income since you will be able to set your own rates based on your skills, experience, and specialisations.